liuchihl/liuchihl.github.io/content/_index.md

           date_end: '2023-11-30'
           description: |2-

             * Under the supervision of [Bill Smyth](https://blogs.oregonstate.edu/salty/) and collaboration with [Alexis Kaminski](https://akkaminski.github.io/).
-The project includes studying the impact on shear instability and turbulence under three conditions: (1) altering the initial random noise (butterfly effect), (2) when a stratified shear layer is near a solid boundary, and (3) when a stratified shear layer is close to another shear layer. (checkout my [project](https://liuchihl.github.io/#projects) for more detail!)
+[Projects](https://liuchihl.github.io/#projects) includes studying the impact on shear instability and turbulence under three conditions: (1) altering the initial random noise (butterfly effect), (2) when a stratified shear layer is near a solid boundary, and (3) when a stratified shear layer is close to another shear layer.

             * Enhanced analytical capabilities through the derivation of mathematical theories, improved numerical proficiency by customizing FORTRAN code, and refined coding skills through postprocessing and organizing DNS outputs using MATLAB.